DeligenceTechnologies/PanoplyCMS/packages/menumodule/README.md

-#PanoplyCMS - menumodule 0.0.1
+# PanoplyCMS - menumodule 0.0.2

 MenuModule for PanoplyCms.
 To insatll menumodule in your PanoplyCMS use:

-'meteor add deligence1:menumodule'
+`meteor add deligence1:menumodule`

 This pacakge create module of type menumodule and display selected menu on position in frontend.